Autism is a lifelong developmental disability that affects the way a person communicates and how they experience the world around them.

 How do I know if my child has autism?

 There is no medical test for autism.
 If you think your child has autism you will need to contact your health visitor, GP or the SENCO in your child's school.
-If you need help getting a diagnosis for your child more information on how to do this can be found on the National Autistic Society website and NHS website
+If you need help getting a diagnosis for your child more information on how to do this can be found on the National Autistic Society diagnosis pages and NHS website

 Where can I go to get help for my child?